farhanrao895/azure-bim-robot-pipeline/README.md

 - **Phase 3:** See [Phase 3/README.md](./Phase%203/README.md) for complete instructions on running the ROS2 & Gazebo simulation with PromptOrchestrator.
 - **Phase 4:** See [Phase 4/README.md](./Phase%204/README.md) for instructions on running the IoT telemetry dashboard.

+📌 Code Availability
+This repository contains two full runnable codebases:

+Phase 1–2 complete code → Located in the Phase 1-2 folder (.py file) — Creates all components for those phases.

+Phase 3 complete code → Located in the Phase 3 folder (.py file) — Creates and runs the full simulation.

+Each can be run independently in their respective folders.

 ---

 ## 🔧 Prerequisites